 I am a postdoctoral researcher in the Computer Science Department at Carnegie Mellon University.
-I am advised by Professor Peter Steenkiste and I work with the XIA team on creating and evaluating future internet architectures.
-My research focuses on how to how to improve inter-domain traffic management.
+I am advised by Professor Peter Steenkiste and I work with the XIA team on creating future Internet architectures.

-My research interests span the field of computer systems, including cloud computing, distributed systems, file systems, networks, and operating systems.
-I am also interested in applying statistics, machine learning, and visualization techniques to solve systems problems.
+My research interests span systems and networking.
+I am also interested in applying statistics, machine learning, and visualization techniques to solve systems/networking problems.

 I completed my Ph.D. in the Electrical & Computer Engineering department at CMU in May 2013.
 I worked at the Parallel Data Lab (PDL) and was advised by Professor Greg Ganger.
 My research focused on problem diagnosis tools for cloud environments.

-My dissertation focused on a novel technique, called request-flow comparison, for automatically localizing the sources of performance degradations in distributed systems.
+My dissertation focused on a novel technique, called request-flow comparison, for automatically localizing the sources of performance degradations in distributed services, such as GFS or Bigtable.
 Such changes are common and are extremely difficult to diagnose manually because the problem could be contained in any one of the distributed system's many components or, worse, may be a result of interactions among them.
-My dissertation combines systems research, statistics, machine learning, and visualization.
+My dissertation describes request-flow comparison and how we used an implementation of it, called Spectroscope, to diagnose real problems in distributed services, including select ones within Google.
+Request-flow comparison combines systems research, statistics, machine learning, and visualization to accomplish its goals.

 - Diagnosing performance changes by comparing request flows.
 Raja R. Sambasivan, Alice X. Zheng, Michael De Rosa, Elie Krevat, Spencer Whitman, Michael Stroucken, William Wang, Lianghong Xu, Gregory R. Ganger.
 NSDI'11.